Man who killed 3 at a Dollar General in Jacksonville used to work at a dollar store, sheriff says

 JACKSONVILLE, Fla.
 (AP) — The Jacksonville shooter used to work at a dollar store and stopped in at one before a security guard’s presence apparently led him to instead target the Dollar General down the road, where he killed three people.

-The shooter worked at a Dollar Tree from October 2021 to July 2022, Sheriff T.K.
+He worked at a Dollar Tree from October 2021 to July 2022, Jacksonville Sheriff T.K.
 Waters said at a news conference Monday.
 And, the sheriff said, he stopped at a Family Dollar store Saturday before pulling into a parking lot at Edward Waters University, where he donned tactical gear.
 He left when security approached.

 “Based off what we saw: him stopping off at the Family Dollar and working at a Dollar Tree previously and then him going to Dollar General, that was his intent the whole time,” Waters said.
 “Why that store?
 Still hard to tell.”